thepeacockproject/Peacock/readme.md

 1. Edit `locale.json`.
     - If you're adding new strings, make sure to add the English versions to all languages.
-    - If you are translation existing strings, you only need to translate the ones that are in the language(s) you are translating.
+    - If you're translating existing strings, you only need to translate the ones that are in the language(s) you are translating.
 2. Then push `locale.json`.
 3. Then, make a Pull Request.
 When it is reviewed and merged, locale packages